How-tos Overview

 of items that are free and the number of items that are

-in-use, query the Free
+in-use, query the Free and InUse

 properties.